-Things to know about Service Animals at Northeastern
+Things to know about Approved Animals at Northeastern

 Members of the university community are required to abide by the following practices:

 - They are to allow a Service Animal to accompany its Owner at all times and in all places on campus, except where animals are specifically prohibited.

 - They are not to touch or pet a Service or Assistance Animal unless invited to do so.

 - They are not to feed a Service or Assistance Animal.

 - They are not to startle a Service or Assistance Animal, deliberately.

 - They are not to separate or attempt to separate an Owner from his/ her Service or Assistance Animal.